DexCom (DXCM)

 Larger companies benefit from economies of scale, where fixed costs like infrastructure, technology, and administration are spread over a higher volume of goods or services, reducing the cost per unit.
 Scale can also lead to bargaining power with suppliers, greater brand recognition, and more investment firepower.
 A virtuous cycle can ensue if a scaled company plays its cards right.

 Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Over the last five years, DexCom grew its sales at an impressive 21% compounded annual growth rate.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Over the last five years, DexCom grew its sales at an impressive 19.3% compounded annual growth rate.
 Its growth surpassed the average healthcare company and shows its offerings resonate with customers, a great starting point for our analysis.

 Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
-DexCom’s annualized revenue growth of 17.1% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
-DexCom Year-On-Year Revenue Growth
+DexCom’s annualized revenue growth of 13.4% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.

 DexCom also reports organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, DexCom’s organic revenue averaged 18.7% year-on-year growth.
-Because this number is better than its normal revenue growth, we can see that some mixture of divestitures and foreign exchange rates dampened its headline results.
-DexCom Organic Revenue Growth
+Over the last two years, DexCom’s organic revenue averaged 14.1% year-on-year growth.
+Because this number aligns with its two-year revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.

-Looking ahead, sell-side analysts expect revenue to grow 15.2% over the next 12 months, a slight deceleration versus the last two years.
-Still, this projection is noteworthy and suggests the market is forecasting success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 12.3% over the next 12 months, similar to its two-year rate.
+Still, this projection is admirable and indicates the market is baking in success for its products and services.

 7. Operating Margin

-DexCom has done a decent job managing its cost base over the last five years.
-The company has produced an average operating margin of 14.5%, higher than the broader healthcare sector.
+DexCom has managed its cost base well over the last five years.
+It demonstrated solid profitability for a healthcare business, producing an average operating margin of 15.7%.

-This quarter, DexCom generated an operating profit margin of 12.9%, up 1.9 percentage points year on year.
+In Q4, DexCom generated an operating margin profit margin of 25.6%, up 8.7 percentage points year on year.
 This increase was a welcome development and shows it was more efficient.

 8. Earnings Per Share